mridula-techwriter/resume/README.md

 # resume
-This repository is creating exclusively to summarize my career journey.
+This repository is exclusively created to summarize my career journey.